Alizmn/twitter-express-backend/README.md

 ### `POST: /api/signup`

-Sign up is for registering new user and accept an object with username and password.
+Sign up is for registering new user and accepts an object with username and password.
 For example:

 ```javascript
 {